aep/MONORAKE/README.md

 put all your stuff in a directory named source/ in whatever structure. the monorake processes those files according to their file endings from left to right.

-so for a file named **source/bla/thingy.candy.scss.hash.css**
+so for a file named **source/bla/thingy.template.scss.hash.css**

- 1. candybars
+ 1. tpl
  2. scss
  3. hashed
  4. copied to dist/bla/thingy-87128973198273.css